Transfer Data from LeadsHook to LeadByte - 🎥

 To successfully post data to LeadByte you will need to ensure the following is done:

-- You have created your LeadByte campaign and added any custom fields you need to store
+2. You have created your LeadByte campaign and added any custom fields you need to store

 How is data transferred from Leads Hook to LeadByte?

-This is an example of the POST URL
+This is an example of what the POST URL will look like:

-This is an example of the JSON payload (specific for this campaign)
+This is an example of what the payload body will look like:

 What happens if I get an error when posting a lead?